w3f/polkadot-wiki/docs/general/scams.md

 slug: ../learn-scams
 ---

-Scams are an unfortuante reality of the crypto industry.
+Scams are an unfortunate reality of the crypto industry.
 It's important to stay alert and protect yourself and your non-refundable crypto assets from scammers.
 If you ever feel you are being scammed, please get in contact with [Polkadot Support](https://support.polkadot.network).